The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

-Since SQM assumes (iv) and the rest of the above premises, we may conclude that it is ruled out by the FR theorem.
-As regards the empirical adequacy of this interpretation, this conclusion brings important consequences.
-Note that SQM (as opposed to other interpretations, such as BQM) simply cannot make the correct quantum predictions in this experiment.
+Since FRQM assumes (iv) and the rest of the above premises, we may conclude that it is ruled out by the FR theorem.
+As regards the instrumental empirical adequacy of this interpretation, this conclusion brings important consequences.
+Note that the claim that FRQM leads to inconsistent predictions (as opposed to other interpretations, such as BQM) can be reinterpreted as stating that this collapse approach simply cannot make the correct quantum predictions in this experiment.
 Examples of these incorrect predictions are precisely those that were followed in the derivation of the contradiction, such as the possibility of predicting the final outcome $\{h, 1\}$ if the combined observer $XY$ measures the outcome $\{o, o\}$.
 In the framework of BQM, however, the outcome ``$o$'' of $Y$ is not only compatible with A’s outcome ``$h$'', as used in the FR theorem.
 Rather, the final outcome $\{t, 1\}$ is also possible.
 Let me elaborate more on this.